fhiso/legacy-format/data-model.md

 ### CHR   {#CHR}

-The religious event (not LDS) of baptizing and/or naming a child.
+Christening: the religious event of baptizing and/or naming a child.

 Contexts
 :   .`[INDI]`.`[CHR]`